ouspg/SecurityEngineering/Week4_Network_and_Hardware_Security/README.md

 ### Task 1: Side-channels

-Choose an example of a side-channel attack and explain the following information about it:
+**Excluding** speculative CPU attacks such as Meltdown or Spectre, choose an example of a side-channel attack and explain the following information about it:

 - Brief explanation of what side-channel the attack uses and how